-For Praggnanandhaa enjoying the true essence of the game is also essential.
-Not just focussing on the secondary aspect of winning and losing, he also says, “I enjoyed myself, I played for fun.”
+For Praggnanandhaa, enjoying the true essence of the game is also essential.
+Not just focusing on the secondary aspect of winning and losing, he once said, “I enjoyed myself, I played for fun.”

 If you know of someone close to you who deserves to be on the Top 100 Child Prodigies list, make sure to click here.